pharo-project/pharo-changelogs/Pharo13ChangeLogs.md

 #Weak Announcements
 Announcements are important and we improved the first naive implementation.
 Support for weak announcements was first added.
 Then announcement took advantage of the on:fork: introduction.
 It makes sure now that all system announcement will be delivered.

-* WeakOrderedCollection? needed for Magma has been added.
+* WeakOrderedCollection  needed for Magma has been added.
 * Generator was added.
 * Stratified Proxy Often when you build proxy, you cannot control all the messages sent to the proxy because the proxy implementation relies on DNU and ProtoObject.
 We designed a new version which does not suffer such limit based on an not so well known VM hook.
 Ghost a proxy library is also available.